mcthoren/light_wx/README.md

 README.md			Readme
-light				v1 python code to spit out data from our boards light.gnuplot			v1 gnuplot file light_kick			one of many work arounds to deal with weird bugs of a sun baked pi light_sync			v1 script to copy everything to the webserver light_v2			v2 python code to read out data from our board light_wx.html			v1 website template
+light				v1 python code to spit out data from our boards light.gnuplot			v1 gnuplot file light_kick			one of many workarounds to deal with weird bugs of a sun baked pi light_sync			v1 script to copy everything to the webserver light_v2			v2 python code to read out data from our board light_wx.html			v1 website template